-The varied educational experience at Riggs includes:
+The varied educational experience at Riggs typically includes:

-- Involvement in the therapeutic community program as participant observers
+- involvement in the therapeutic community program as participant observers

-- Learning about psychotherapy and dynamic formulation
+- learning about psychotherapy and dynamic formulation

-- Learning about the psychodynamics of psychopharmacology
+- learning about the psychodynamics of psychopharmacology

-- A focus on patient’s strengths
+- a focus on patient’s strengths

-- Didactic experiences
+- didactic experiences

 - integration of the entire learning experience through supervision/mentorship by therapy staff.